-The Hampshire, Hughes and Bauer note, available on our website, sets out a number of simplifications that can be adopted in certain circumstances when allowing for the impact of the Hampshire, Hughes and Bauer judgments on the protected liabilities.
-This includes making no allowance for these judgments in the calculation of protected liabilities when the scheme is already underfunded for the purpose of either sections 127(2)(a) or 128(2)(a) of the Act before making any such allowances.
+The Hampshire, Hughes and Bauer note, available on our website, sets out a number of simplifications that can be adopted in certain circumstances when allowing for the impact of the Hampshire, Hughes and Bauer judgments and associated legislation on the protected liabilities.
+This includes making no allowance for these judgments and associated legislation in the calculation of protected liabilities when the scheme is already underfunded for the purpose of either sections 127(2)(a) or 128(2)(a) of the Act before making any such allowances.
 The agreement of the Board is not required for making the simplifications set out in that note.